Justincisive/Aussienomics/content/_index.md

 ## Why Subscribe?
 Our goal is simple: to be your go-to source for no-nonsense, non-partisan, informed and nuanced perspectives on the topics that matter most.
 By subscribing, you'll stay up-to-date on the latest developments and have the context you need to make sense of it all.

-Don't have email?
+Don't like email?
 No worries: while you won't get the exclusive content we frequently send only to subscribers, we do [archive](/archive) most of our posts directly on the website after a short delay.